caitlinelfring/PowerTimer/README.md

 - [x] Add intro tooltips
 - [x] Use SnapKit and handle portrait/landscape modes
 - [x] Slide-out menu for settings
+- [x] Use eventing to inform views when timer states have changed

 ### Nice to haves
 - [ ] Light/dark theme